sleepCOW/ue-hardwarebreakpoints/readme.md

 The aim of the fork is to add and improve support of certain features:
 - [ ] Port to UE5
 - [ ] Add support for easy calls in immediate window of VS debugger
+- [ ] Update and link example project

+Changes to the original repo:
+* Stripped example projects for easier integration

 # BELOW IS ORIGINAL README
 # Hardware Breakpoints